dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 ====

+- why are tastes & smells far more strongly coupled to memory formation/activation than other senses?
+  - the basis for the answer is not purely psychological or neurological, but rather informational. as Socrates expounds in the latter books of the Republic, the interfaces between the human mind and each sense is phenomenologically distinct. we hear what is close, but can see all that is not directly occluded. we control the volume, tone and even the direction of our voice to modulate the radias of the elipse enveloping people we intend to signal to. in our experience of the visual, anyone's body occupies proportionally equivalent area in our visual field that we occupy in their visual field.
+If a reflection permits some portion someone's body, then they can likely see our reflection.
+If any reflection carries in its image an eye, then there is a ray that can be traced from our eye to theirs.
+  - however, upon analyzing each sense's signal quantitatively for the range and variance in forms represented by sensory signal -- taking into account how the images are composited into a single stream of sensory data that our mind processes for each -- then one finds that smell and taste are profoundly distinct, *informationally*.
+    - in dogs, olfactory signals implicate the point of origin and trajectory for gustatory images composited into the signal, calculated by comparing timing of signals along with the spatiotemporal components of olfactory receptor activation.
+      - more plainly, a dog can track multiple scents, traveling from various directions because its mind is utilizing the arrangement of olfactory receptors to infer more information.
+      - though dogs as a species are epigenetically tuned to produce a greater variety of gustatory receptors and can thus distinguish between a far greater array of scents, their minds also process a greater range of olfactory signal and enough such that spatiotemporal inferences can be made
+      - dogs can easily navigate towards the gradient of an incredibly faint scent because they process this spatiotemporal information indicating direction, timing and magnitude of components of olfactory signal.
+    - humans lack the diversity of gustatory receptors, but more critically the quantity and anatomic form that enables such spatiotemporal inferences to be made with scent.
+So, this creates (qualitative and quantitative differences) in the gustatory information that the cranial nerve preprocesses as it carries that signal (into the Thalamus)
+    - if the spectral & representational differences between olfactory functionality provided to dogs and humans is significant, then differences of a similar nature but far greater magnitude present themselves when comparing representations of form encoded into human sensory signal with those representations found in olfactory signal.
+      - that is, especially for vision and hearing, the spectral range of encountered representations is far greater, the clustering of (perceived representation: ~qualia?) around the recognized representation is distributed with more variance/skew and the perceived representations are all classified in a tightly interconnected space of perceiveable forms.
+        - dilineate perceived/recognized representation (where the
+          latter implies the form that the subconscious classifies similarly to computer vision algorithm)
+      - moreover, there are sources of bias in quantity/quality/expression of perceived visual and auditory signals.  particularly, the primarily mechanical complexity of signaling artificially constructed forms within sensory data profoundly impacts the phenomenology of each sense, distinct from sense to sense.
+        - the mechanical complexity of generating olfactory signal means asserting confidence in authenticity of the stimilus is computationally simpler, extrapolating *accurately* to insights associated with the stimulus.
+          - in probabilistic systems, this almost-inherent authenticity is incredibly useful because you can be almost certain that infrequently perceived olfactory forms are authentic, since they typically require natures dominance over organic chemistry to be present whatsoever.
+        - further, specific olfactory forms are tightly bound to their contexts and such context are likewise tightly bound to interconnected olfactory stimuli types.
+        - salience of sensory stimuli is another quality that shapes and skews the distributions of recognized forms carried by sensory signal: recognizing some forms within sensory data can require attention or strongly impact our utlization of it, skewing what our mind perceives. this varies from sense to sense
+    - informational aspects of signal for each sense shapes how our mind extracts forms from them. various metrics associated with the spectral and representational aspects of sensory data strongly affect the basis for *clustering* forms in the high-dimensional space of neural networks. a perceived form, after being classified by deeper layers of sensory processing, triggers neural activations that mimick clustering algorithms, which sparsely encode cluster membership as recognition of represented form.
+      - because mechanics of clustering depends so strongly on the informational aspects of senses, processed individually and concurrently, this quantiatively impacts the basis for indexing, associating and interrelating recognized forms.
+        - in other words, if the mind were to index smells that it recognized, how would it do so logically, informationally, neurologically? is it quantitatively easier to do so for olfactory data, visual data or auditory data?
+    - several primarily informational aspects of specific senses contribute to their strong/weak activation:
+      - (1) the set of associated experience contexts in which the form has been recognized and associated with
+      - (2) the quality of inferences extrapolated from the recognition of a form.
+        - specifically, inferences can be made with near certainty profoundly simplify extrapolation in probabilistic systems -- especially those constructed algebraically from graphs, involving sparse signals. this is because you can assume the probability of some event types is `p(e) >= 0.99` and thus, for "adjacent" events, it is extremely unlikely that the correlated inference does not hold. moreover, *any* insight with a basis of certainty lends itself to deductive inference ... for free!
+      - (3) the "quantity" of recognizable or distinguishable forms (in machine learning, a parallel would be the quantity of neurons/nodes in the uppermost layers of neural networks)
+        - the informationally derived phenomenological differences amoung the senses drastically alter the structure of neural networks that emerge around them.
+        - this has a huge impact on the formation, association and regulation of neural circuits built on top of the sensory processing streams (that converge in the thalamus?)

+====

 - Neuroanalytic impact of sensory imagery in the functioning of neurological manifestations of analytically approximated algorithms
   - the impact of a stead spatially-locked image in centering the mind